Manalhub/AirBnB_clone_v2/README.md

 SQLAlchemy version 1.4.x is used for database operations.
 SQL queries are documented with comments for clarity.

+Key Learning Objectives
+As you work on this project, you will have the opportunity to learn and apply various important concepts and skills, including:

+Implementing unit testing in a large-scale project to ensure code reliability.
+Working with *args and **kwargs in Python for flexible function parameter handling.
+Handling named arguments in functions effectively.
+Creating and configuring a MySQL database for data storage.
+Managing user accounts and granting privileges in MySQL.
+Understanding Object-Relational Mapping (ORM) principles.
+Mapping Python classes to MySQL database tables.
+Handling two different storage engines (file and database) using a single codebase.
+Using environment variables for configuration management.

+Project Objectives:

+1. Environment Variable Usage
+An essential aspect of modern software development is configuration management.
+This project introduces the use of environment variables to control various aspects of the application, such as choosing between different storage engines and configuring database connections.
+Participants learn how to handle sensitive data securely and dynamically adjust application settings.

+2. Learning Object-Relational Mapping (ORM)
+The project introduces Object-Relational Mapping (ORM) principles, which facilitate the mapping of Python classes to database tables.
+By doing so, participants gain valuable experience in bridging the gap between object-oriented programming and relational databases, a crucial skill for any backend developer.

+3. Comprehensive Unit Testing
+Robust software relies on rigorous testing.
+This project emphasizes the importance of unit testing using the unittest module.
+Participants must ensure that the codebase passes unit tests flawlessly.
+This experience instills a culture of testing and quality assurance in software development.

+4. SQL and Database Management
+Understanding database management is paramount for a backend developer.
+The project includes SQL scripts and interactions with MySQL databases, offering hands-on experience in creating databases, managing user accounts, granting privileges, and executing SQL queries.
+Participants grasp the fundamentals of database administration.

+Technical Details
+1. Codebase and Editors
+The project is built using Python 3.8.5 and is designed to run on Ubuntu 20.04 LTS.
+Code files include a shebang line (#!/usr/bin/python3) for compatibility.
+Editors such as vi, vim, and emacs are utilized for code development.

+2. Coding Style
+Adherence to the PEP8 style guidelines (version 2.8.*) is a core requirement.
+Clean, well-formatted code is crucial for maintainability and collaboration.

+3. Unit Testing
+Unit tests are organized within the "tests" folder, employing the unittest module.
+Test files have the ".py" extension and follow a naming convention starting with "test_."
+Ensuring all tests pass without errors is a fundamental requirement.

+4. SQL Scripts
+SQL scripts are executed on MySQL 8.0, running on Ubuntu 20.04 LTS.
+SQLAlchemy version 1.4.x is employed for seamless database interactions.
+SQL queries are documented with comments for clarity and understanding.

+Collaboration and Learning
+Collaboration and teamwork are encouraged in this project.
+Participants can work together on test cases to ensure comprehensive coverage and address edge cases.
+Moreover, the project serves as a platform to enhance problem-solving skills and share knowledge within the developer community.

 ---

 <center><h3>Repository Contents by Project Task</h3> </center>